 The Narrows: 9.4 mi.
 Shuttle Stop 9

-One of Zion National Park itinerary coolest things to do is Angel’s Landing.
-What a beautiful way to start your morning!
-This is a heart pumping, diverse trail with stunning views and landscapes!
-Angels Landing in Zion National Park is challenging, interesting, and rewards you with an incredible experience!
+One of the best hikes in Zion and challenging is Angels Landing.
+Although the early lighting may be insufficient for best photos, it sure is a beautiful way to start your morning!
+This is a heart pumping, diverse trail with stunning views and colorful landscapes!
+Angels Landing in Zion National Park is challenging, interesting, and rewards you with a humbling experience!
+You will find this amazing trailhead across from the shuttle stop at the Grotto picnic area.
+Cross the footbridge passing over the North Fork of the Virgin River.

-Another trail we really enjoyed is the Hidden Canyon Trail.
+However, our personal opinion of this trail is we loved it!
+That we really had a great time hiking Hidden Canyon Trail.
 This one is an interesting trail and is not quite as difficult as Angels Landing, but does have its own unique challenges.
 This trail is about 2.5 miles round trip and also has areas where you need to hang onto the chain cable.
+Sections of the trail are slippery and narrow but have chain rails to assist you hug around the rock wall, boulders, and cliffs.

 Temple of Sinawava

-The park staff are repeatedly mentioning that Memorial Day weekend is the busiest time of the year at Zion.
-They did have extra volunteers working to help with the crowds.
+If you plan to visit any national park during a holiday, always be prepared to deal with heavy traffic and big crowds.
+In Zion during our visit, the park staff repeatedly mentioned that Memorial Day weekend is the busiest time of the year at Zion.
+Parks usually have extra volunteers positioned around the park to help with crowds, and this was the case in Zion.
 We hiked Angels Landing, Hidden Canyon Trail and Weeping Rock on a Saturday.
 Surprisingly, throughout the entire day, we didn’t notice the massive crazy crowds within the park.
 Of course, several folks are standing in line to catch the shuttles.
-As a result of shuttles running on such a timely manner (probably every 3-5 minutes), people are not waiting very long at all.
+The experience during this particular holiday weekend was quite pleasant.
+As a result of shuttles running on such a timely manner (probably every 3-5 minutes), only a few people are waiting longer at certain times. (*Info from our visit May 2018).

-Prior to starting our journey back down, we notice more people are joining us at the summit already.
+Prior to starting our journey back down, we notice more people are joining us at the summit already. (*Prior to 9 a.m.)
 We conclude the trail is now starting to get very busy and begin making our way down.
 This trail can get dangerous as a result of too many people, and can cause long delays waiting to take turns using the chains to guide you.
-Here is an up close glance at the chains bolted into the rocks along side the narrow trail areas.

 Be Prepared For Crowds